greenday12138/RLAV_in_Carla_Gym/macad_gym/README.md

   `Segmentation fault (core dumped)`

   If you encounter above crash reports, try `./CarlaUE4.sh -prefernvidia` or load opt map like `client.load_world('Town05_Opt')` in replacement of `client.load_world('Town05')`
+- If segmentation fault cannot be fixed by above method, try to keep the Carla client window in the foreground without minimizing it.
+Experiments have shown that minimizing the Carla client can lead to an increase in memory usage until it reaches a point of memory overflow and program crashes.
+(On Ubuntu)

 ### Learning Platform and Agent Interface